Same-sex marriage (SSM) and civil unions in Australia

 "one of the indispensable foundations of community. ...
 Ensuring public honor of same-sex relationships by calling them marriages is an abuse of marriage itself. ...
 It imposes, through social engineering, a newly minted concept of marriage on a community that understands it in quite another way. ...
 This claim for a right to be married could open the way for other forms, such as polygamous marriages or perhaps even marriage between immediate family members. ...
 Ministers of the Gospel will find it increasingly difficult to teach Christian sexual ethics … since what they say will be contrary to what the state says."

-Alex Greenwich, spokesperson for Australian Marriage Equality said that the Archbishop's predictions have not been seen in the countries that have allowed SSM.
+Alex Greenwich, spokesperson for Australian Marriage Equality said that the Archbishop's predictions of polygamy and state-sanctioned incest have not been seen in any of the countries that have allowed SSM.
 6

 2011-AUG-16: Poll finds most Christians in Australia support same-sex marriage: